-Building on work of Chandler and Royle (2013), Sollman et al. (2013b) and Sollman et al. (2013a) integrated telemetry data and associated likelihood (some marked individuals also had radio collars; see also Section 6.1 above) with the above likelihood for mark-resight data.
-Credible interval half-widths were estimated to be about 8% of the posterior median in the case of Sollman et al. (2013b) and about 50% in the case of Sollman et al. (2013a), which involved only three radio-collared individuals.
+Building on work of Chandler and Royle (2013), Sollmann et al. (2013b, 2013a) integrated telemetry data and associated likelihood (some marked individuals also had radio collars; see also Section 6.1 above) with the above likelihood for mark-resight data.
+Credible interval half-widths were estimated to be about 8% of the posterior median in the case of Sollmann et al. (2013b) and about 50% in the case of Sollmann et al. (2013a), which involved only three radio-collared individuals.